Meshlab-HSN/IT_sys_perf_23/exam_setup.md

               1            |____________|            |____________|            4
                                  2                         3

-The device `Muxer`/`one-to-rule-them-all` is a regular x86_64-based Desktop-PC acting as controller for the whole setup and also as a point of access for all of you.
+The device `Muxer`/`one-to-rule-them-all` is a regular x86_64-based Desktop-PC (with a Intel i5 750 (4) @ 2.661GHz CPU) acting as controller for the whole setup and also as a point of access for all of you.
 The controller has a 10-Gigabit connection to the switch.

 We will use 4 different devices for the project:
 - device 1: [Sinovoip Banana Pi R64](https://openwrt.org/toh/sinovoip/bananapi_bpi-r64_v1.1)